 7-28 Deborah Vankin, re OJs release: Many, of course, believe yada yada.

 As I say, Shaddup!

-7-30 Thomas Curwen writes that a gold prospectors
+7-30 Thomas Curwen reveals a gold prospectors mantra (

 ) is Buy low, sell high.
 Remarkable.
 Not.